 So we’d like you to be aware of why babies like to chew on the crib.
 And in the end, we’ll teach you the right way to prevent them from feeding on these harmful substances.

-For toddlers, chewing on crib railings is more than just some absurd childish fetish or behavior.
-There are 3 possible reasons as to why they could be chewing on their crib.
+For babies, chewing on the crib rail is more than just some absurd childish fetish or behavior.
+There are 3 possible reasons as to why they could be crib-chewing.

 Cause #1: Baby Teething